stephengold/FuzeCreek/README.md

     + extract the contents of the saved ZIP file
     + `cd` to the extracted directory/folder
 4. Run the [Gradle] wrapper:
-  + using Bash or PowerShell or Zsh: `./gradlew build`
+  + using Bash or Fish or PowerShell or Zsh: `./gradlew build`
   + using Windows Command Prompt: `.\gradlew build`

 You can run the console-based version:
-+ using Bash or PowerShell or Zsh: `./gradlew :FCConsole:run`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew :FCConsole:run`
 + using Windows Command Prompt: `.\gradlew :FCConsole:run`

 You can run the 2-D version:
-+ using Bash or PowerShell or Zsh: `./gradlew :FC2D:run`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew :FC2D:run`
 + using Windows Command Prompt: `.\gradlew :FC2D:run`

 You can run the 3-D version:
-+ using Bash or PowerShell or Zsh: `./gradlew :FC3D:run`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew :FC3D:run`
 + using Windows Command Prompt: `.\gradlew :FC3D:run`

 You can restore the project to a pristine state:
-+ using Bash or PowerShell or Zsh: `./gradlew clean`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew clean`
 + using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)